• Skip to primary navigation

 Prepare the ingredients

-• Finely chop about ⅓ of the crawfish tails and combine them with the whole tails.
+• If frozen, thaw and drain the crawfish tails.
+Finely chop about ⅓ of the tails and combine them with the whole tails.
 Mix in about 1 tablespoon of Creole seasoning and set aside.

 • Finely chop the Trinity, garlic and green onions.
 Measure the remaining ingredients.
 Mix the Herb and Spice Blend in a small bowl.

-• Slice 4 bell peppers in half and parboil for about 2 minutes, soak in an ice bath for about 5 minutes, then set on a cooling rack, cut side down to drain.
+• Slice 4 bell peppers in half and parboil for about 2 minutes, transfer to an ice bath for about 5 minutes, then set on a cooling rack, cut side down to drain.

 • In a heavy-bottomed dutch oven or cast iron frying pan, melt the butter over medium heat.
 When bubbling, add the trinity and saute until starting to brown, about 8 minutes.